Nuyonuyonoina/flexicontent-cck/README.md

 flexicontent-cck
 ================

-Advanced Content Manager and CCK for Joomla
+Advanced Content Manager and CCK for Joomla!

 FLEXIcontent is an advanced content management system developed to greatly enhance the native article manager of Joomla! (com_content)